Hari0701/5AM-OS/README.md

 keyboard instead.
 Both drive the same shell.

 The first build compiles `core` from source (see below) and takes a few minutes.
+After that it boots in about two seconds.

-Boot then takes ~90 seconds, almost all of it the bootloader pulling 58 MB of model weights through BIOS disk services before the kernel ever runs.
+`./run.sh --ai` also packs in the 15M-parameter model, which `llm`, `ask` and `spawn` need.
+That costs about ninety seconds on **every** boot, almost all of it the bootloader pulling 58 MB through BIOS disk services before the kernel runs at all.
+It is opt-in for that reason: when you are changing one line and rebooting to see what happened, ninety seconds is the difference between working on this and giving up on it.

 ---